 How to Make the Rhubarb Jam

-Pour the jam into a large bowl and allow it to cool to room temperature.
+Step 3: Pour the jam into a large bowl and allow it to cool to room temperature.

 How to Make the Ice Cream Base

-Combine the heavy cream, whole milk, sugar, corn syrup, and egg yolks into a 4-quart medium saucepan and whisk together the ingredients until smooth.
-Add a portion of the rhubarb jam and whisk into the custard base
+Step 4: Place the heavy cream, whole milk, sugar, and egg yolks in a saucepan and whisk the ingredients until smooth.

-Since the corn syrup keeps the ice cream soft, you can serve this ice cream immediately, no need to let it sit on the counter to soften The ice cream tastes great all by itself, but you can serve it topped with strawberry sauce, rhubarb compote, or streusel crumb topping.
+Since the corn syrup keeps the ice cream soft, you can serve this ice cream immediately, no need to let it sit on the counter to soften.
+The ice cream tastes great all by itself, but you can serve it topped with strawberry sauce, rhubarb compote, or streusel crumb topping.

 Pro Tips for Making This Recipe